-This morning you will meet with the camp’s resident professional mahouts, who will provide training on how to care for and “drive” an elephant.
+This morning you will meet with the camp’s resident professional mahouts, then either watch the elephants bath in the river or walk with them into the hills nearby.
 In the afternoon, take a cruise down the Mekong river on board a traditional longboat en route to the Golden Triangle where Thailand, Myanmar (Burma) and Laos meet.
 Explore the local market then visit the ancient Wat Chedi Luang temple.
 (B, L, D)

 Drive south to Chiang Mai, stopping en route at the striking Wat Rong Khun, also known as the White Temple, and the riverside Chivit Thamma Da coffee house.
 Stay at the Anantara Chiang Mai Resort for 3 nights.
 (B)